Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Generalized Neutrino Equations.

 The standard representation of $\gamma^\mu$ matrices has been used here.

 If $m_1=m_2$ we can recover the standard Dirac equation.
-As noted in~[4b] this procedure can be viewed as the simple change of the representation of $\gamma^\mu$ matrices.
-However, this is valid unless $m_2\neq 0$ only.
-Otherwise, the entries in the transformation matrix become to be singular.
+As noted in~[5b] this procedure can be viewed as the simple change of the representation of $\gamma^\mu$ matrices.
+However, this is valid only if the mass to not be equal to zero.
+Otherwise, the entries in the transformation matrix become singular.
+The unitary matrix does not exist.

 Furthermore, one can either repeat a similar procedure (the modified Sakurai procedure) starting from the {\it massless} equation (4) of~[1a] or put $m_2=0$ in eq. (\ref{gde1}).
-The {\it massless equation} is\footnote{It is necesary to stress that the term {\it `massless'} is used in the sense that $p_\mu p^\mu =0$.}
+The {\it massless equation} is

+It is necesary to stress that the term {\it `massless'} is used in the sense that $p_\mu p^\mu =0$.
+The solutions of the equation (\ref{gd1}) are

-Then, we may have different physical consequences following from (\ref{gd1}) comparing with those which follow from the Weyl equation.\footnote{Remember that the Weyl equation is obtained as $m\rightarrow 0$ limit of the usual Dirac equation.} The mathematical reason of such a possibility of different massless limits is that the corresponding change of representation of $\gamma^\mu$ matrices involves mass parameters $m_1$ and $m_2$ themselves.
+in the spinorial representation of $\gamma$-matrices.
+Then, we may have different physical consequences following from (\ref{gd1}) comparing with those which follow from the Weyl equation.\footnote{Remember that the Weyl equation is obtained as $m\rightarrow 0$ limit of the usual Dirac equation.} The mathematical reason for such a possibility of different massless limits is that the corresponding change of representation of $\gamma^\mu$ matrices involves the mass parameters $m_1$ and $m_2$ themselves.

-It is interesting to note that we can also repeat this procedure for the definition (or for even more general definitions);
+It is interesting to note that we can also repeat this procedure for the definition (or for even more general definitions):

+with the additional arbitrary mass parameter $m_3$.
 This is due to the fact that the parity properties of the two-component spinor are undefined in the two-component equation.
 The resulting equation is

-which gives us yet another equation in the massless limit ($m_4 \rightarrow 0$):
+which gives us yet another equation in the massless limit (the physical mass $m_4 \rightarrow 0$):